 Mindful Apps For Busy Urbanites

 If you have been feeling stressed lately, then you are no different from the majority.
 Embrace mindfulness as a natural way to keep stress levels down and to feel more positive about life.
-Choose from yoga, breathing, meditation, or even natural experiences.
-Experience the beauty of the now, while accepting its impermanence and endless ability to change.
+Meditation for stress and anxiety works amazingly well.